-NOTE 11-DONOR-DESIGNATED ENDOWMENTS (UPMIFA STATE)
+NOTE 13-DONOR-DESIGNATED ENDOWMENTS (UPMIFA STATE)

 The Foundation follows the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as adopted by the State of Kansas (K.S.A.
 58-3611 et seq.) and effective July 1, 2008, and its own governing documents and policies for the management of endowment funds.
-The Foundation's donor-designated endowments consist of approximately 334 individual accounts established for a variety of purposes.
+The Foundation's endowments consist of approximately 325 individual accounts established for a variety of purposes.
+The endowments include both donor-restricted endowment funds and funds designated by the board of trustees to function as endowments.
 As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the board of trustees to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.